Corvette Summer: Box office

 Corvette Summer grossed $1,329,904 in its opening weekend going on to gross $15,514,367 in the United States and Canada, and about $36 million worldwide.

 Awards and nominations

 In 1979, Annie Potts was nominated for a Golden Globe Award for "Best Motion Picture Acting Debut—Female" for her work in the film.

 Legacy

 In Episode 513 (The Brain That Wouldn't Die) of Mystery Science Theater 3000, Mike Nelson exclaims, "Luke, join me or you'll star in Corvette Summer."
 This is an allusion to Mark Hamill's role in the Star Wars films.
 The Beck song "Corvette Bummer" is an allusion to the film.

 In the 2017 Justice League Action short episode "Missing the Mark", Trickster (voiced by Hamill) mentions Corvette Summer as his favorite film to an animated Mark Hamill, describing the premise to sound like he is talking about Star Wars before mentioning it by title.

+Green Day's 2024 album Saviors contains a song titled "Corvette Summer".
+Additionally, the band used an altered vintage poster of the film to announce and promote the premiere of the song's music video which features Hamill himself as well as Hannibal Buress.